Euthanasia in New Zealand

 ACT Party Leader and MP David Seymour submitted his own “End of Life Choice Bill“.

 While this Select Committee inquiry was still in process, Seymour’s Bill was drawn from the private members ballot box on 8 June 2017.
-It currently awaits its first reading, which will likely occur in early 2018.

-The Health Select Committee have released their report on the VES petition.
+The Health Select Committee released their report on the VES petition.
 The submission process received over 21,000 unique submissions from around the country between 27 August 2015 and 1 February 2016, and heard 944 oral submissions (read the submissions here).
 80% of the submissions were opposed to the legalisation of euthanasia and assisted suicide in New Zealand.
 The Report echoed Justice Collins’ observation that the issue “is clearly very complicated, very divisive, and extremely contentious”, but made no clear recommendations about legislation on euthanasia or assisted suicide in New Zealand, stating that it was a usually a matter of a conscience vote.
 Instead, the Report encouraged “everyone with an interest in the subject to read the report in full, and to draw their own conclusions based on the evidence presented in it”.